pypa/pipfile/README.rst

     in one place.
   * This will be surfaces as only two built-in groups (*default* & *development*).
-  * Custom groups may be addeded in the future.
+  * Custom groups may be added in the future.
 Remember, it is easier to add features in the future than it is to remove them.
 The Composer community has been successful with only *default* and *development* as group options for many years — I'd like to follow this model, at